johari/minicell/README.md

 ![Minicell screenshot (2018)](https://github.com/johari/minicell/blob/master/static/screenshot.png)

-Minicell provides first-class support for
+Minicell is a rich spreadsheet enrivonment with first-class support for new values inside cells.
+This includes, but is not limited to
-* networks and graphs, along with some formulas
+* simple shapes and diagrams along with some geometrical transformations,
-* values that flow in time
+* values that flow in time,
-* simple shapes and diagrams along with some geometrical transformations in a spreadsheet environment.
+* networks and graphs, along with some formulas.

-It makes it easy for [end-user programmers](https://en.wikipedia.org/wiki/End-user_development) to perform sophisticated graph modeling tasks, including solving optimization problems such as shortest path problem or maximum flow.
+This makes it easy for [end-user programmers](https://en.wikipedia.org/wiki/End-user_development) to perform basic media manipulation tasks or find optimum answers to graph modeling problems including solving optimization problems such as shortest path problem or maximum flow.

-We believe graphs (i.e. networks) are an important mathematical tool, and we believe we can make end-user programmers effective in important tasks (often critical modeling tasks with real-life consequences) by providing a natural and effective support for graphs as a "whole value" in cells of a spreadsheet.

 # Hacking